-New non-invasive test may detect liver disease earlierJuly 3rd, 2013 in Diseases, Conditions, Syndromes /
+New non-invasive test may detect liver disease earlierJuly 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers from the National Institute for Health Research (NIHR) Biomedical Research Unit in Gastrointestinal and Liver Diseases at Nottingham University Hospitals NHS Trust and the University of Nottingham will be showing how new tests can detect liver disease at an earlier stage at this year's Royal Society Summer Science Exhibition which opens to the public officially today.